polarwayfarer/landing-digital-agency/README.md

 ### Improvements and developments (due to the original design):
 * added modal window with a Contact Form for "Contact us" buttons, full data validity check before submitting the Form and sending form to me, Yanka_InCode, through [Formspree](https://formspree.io/);
-* created style of the open menu for mobile version, header on the scroll, selection of interactive elements;
+* created style of page preloading animation, header on the scroll, open menu for mobile version, version of the website for tablets, selection of interactive elements.
-* made a tablet version.

 ## Creators
 Coded and improved by [Yanka_InCode](https://github.com/yankaincode).